astropy/photutils/docs/psf.rst

       9        6          2
      10        7          1

 Care should be taken in defining the star groups.
-As noted above, simultaneously fitting very large star groups is computationally expensive and error-prone.
-Due to the way compound Astropy models are constructed, large groups currently also require large amounts of memory.
+Simultaneously fitting very large star groups is computationally expensive and error-prone.
+Internally, source grouping requires the creation of a compound Astropy model.
+Due to the way compound Astropy models are currently constructed, large groups also require excessively large amounts of memory; this will hopefully be fixed in a future Astropy version.
 A warning will be raised if the number of sources in a group exceeds 25.

 Local Background Subtraction